SaraVieira/fiddly/Readme.md

 }
 ```

-Another option is to give the path to a local css or scss file that will be the last one added.
+Another option is to give the path to a local css or scss file.
 In this case you need to override any specificity issues.
 You cab by using the `#fiddly` id.
 Example:

 ```css
 body {